Ira-Project/lastword/YC Application/Main App.md

 21. How do users find your product?
 How did you get the users you have now?
 If you run paid ads, what is your cost of acquisition?

-	Our first users for this product are going to students in Vignesh's non profit and Likhit's school.
+	Our first users for this product are going to be students in Vignesh's non profit and Likhit's school.
 The next few users will be from our personal network.
 We have worked with schools in Atlanta and have close friends who are teachers.

 22. Where will most of your initial users be located?